TUMRT/online_3D_racing_line_planning/README.md

 ```
 This simulation assumes perfect racking, i.e., the racing line can be followed exactly until a new local racing line has been generated.

+In contrast to the global racing line the local racing line considers possible speed limits from a race control instance.
+In the parameters of the above file you can set a speed limit and the time after which it applies.

 ## Citing
 If you use the local racing line generation or diamond-shaped underapproximations of the gg-diagrams, please cite our work [[1]](#1).